Bouncing Back From UCL Injury Scarlette Soars Higher Than Ever

 The Sports Medicine program at Scottish Rite and UTSW participates in high level research as well as exposure to several multicenter study groups.
 The fellowship will also include experiences with quality improvement as this institution hosts a multicenter quality improvement initiative called SCORE – Sports Cohort Outcomes REgistry.

 The one-year fellowship program is available to a postgraduate surgeon who has completed an orthopedic residency, but it may also be ideal for a surgeon who has just completed a fellowship who would like more exposure to pediatric sports medicine conditions and treatment.
-Currently, there is one position available for the 2023 cycle, and we are also accepting applications for the 2024 cycle.
 This fellowship is perfect for a PGY4 who is interested in sports medicine and may have been overlooked or gone unmatched.
 A PGY5 who is interested in a second fellowship is also an ideal candidate.

 Accredited Positions: 1